 Rehearsals are held Monday evenings from 7:30 to 10:00 in Campbell Recital Hall in the Braun Music Building, but please be early for the first rehearsal, since it will take extra time to get everyone signed up and to distribute the music, which will be available at the rehearsal.
 Sign ups start at 6:30 p.m.

 In addition, there are optional but warmly encouraged sectional rehearsals on selected Wednesday evenings from 5:30 to 6:30.
 Just before the performance we typically have two "dress rehearsals," also mandatory, when we rehearse with the orchestra, usually in the hall in which we will be performing.
 Concert dress is not required or even recommended at these rehearsals.
 Other rehearsals are typically accompanied by piano only.

 Members may miss up to two required rehearsals during the quarter.
 Members who miss more than two required rehearsals without prior arrangement with the director will not be allowed to participate in the performance.
 You must notify the director in advance if for any reason you must miss all or part of a rehearsal.
 For those participating for graded credit, every two unexcused absences may result in the lowering of the final grade by one letter.

-The music to be performed is always available at the first two rehearsals.
+The music to be performed is always available at the first three rehearsals.